akuklev/HOCC/HCCC.md

 respective expressions, while expressable structures include the ones defined by arbitrary axiomatic theories in any signature, i.e. a formalized language of underlying expressions.

-Those structures (models of axiomatic theories) come conviniently packaged into parametrized ω-categories together with structure-respecting correpsondences between them, expressing equivalence (one-to-one correspondences), relatedness (many-to-many correspondences), and homomorphism  many-to-one correspondences), and also correspondences between correspondences themselves, so that proofs and constructions can be specialized, generalized, and transferred along those correspondences.
-In fact, the theories themselves also come packed into ω-categories, considering theories that generate equivalent classes of models as equivalent (Morita-equivalence), and taking relative interpretability of theories as homomorphisms.
-Moreover, the ω-categories also form a parametrized ω-category, and parametrized ω-categories form a parametrized parametrized categories and so on, while all constructions and proofs about ω-categories (and any other theories) are also automatically applicable to their parametrized versions.
+Those structures (models of axiomatic theories) come conviniently prepackaged into parametrized higher categories together with structure-respecting correpsondences between them, expressing equivalence (one-to-one correspondences), relatedness (many-to-many correspondences), and homomorphism  many-to-one correspondences), and also correspondences between correspondences themselves, so that proofs and constructions can be specialized, generalized, and transferred along those correspondences.
+In fact, the theories themselves also come packed into categories, considering theories that generate equivalent classes of models as equivalent (Morita-equivalence), and taking relative interpretability of theories as homomorphisms.
+Moreover, the higher categories also form a parametrized higher category, and parametrized higher categories form a parametrized parametrized categories and so on, while all constructions and proofs about higher categories (and any other theories) are also automatically applicable to their parametrized versions.

+In the first paper we outline how to extend Martin-Löf Type Theories by types representing inductively-defined synthetic categories, and functors on those.
+When applied to the Higher Observational Type Theory by Shulman et al., we would pressumably obtain a Higher Categorical Type Theory, featuring native ω-categories but still interpretable in an arbitrary ∞-topos.

+In the second paper we outline how to extend Martin-Löf Type Theories by a dual pair of modalities